 A Wealth of Clinical Research Finds Significant Skin Improvements From Light Therapy

-No surprisingly, there’s a robust amount of clinical research that has demonstrated specific benefits of light therapy related to the skin.
-An extensive meta analysis in a 2013 issue of Seminars in Cutaneous Medicine and Surgery evaluated many ways in which light therapy can be used for the skin, some of which are outlined in the proceeding paragraphs.2
+Not surprisingly, there’s a robust amount of clinical research that has demonstrated specific benefits of light therapy related to the skin.
+An extensive meta analysis in a 2013 issue of Seminars in Cutaneous Medicine and Surgery evaluated many ways in which light therapy can be used for the skin, some of which are outlined in the proceeding paragraphs.

-Regarding acne, the same 2013 meta analysis we mentioned before highlighted studies finding red and near infrared light to be effective for the treatment of acne.
-Of note, it explained that red light impacts sebum production, which contributes to acne, in addition to the control of cytokines, which impacts skin inflammation.2
+Regarding acne, the same 2013 meta-analysis we mentioned before highlighted studies finding red and near infrared light to be effective for the treatment of acne.
+Of note, it explained that red light impacts sebum production, which contributes to acne, in addition to the control of cytokines, which impacts skin inflammation.

 The Consensus is Clear: Numerous Clinical Studies Provide Solid Evidence that Light Therapy is an Effective Skin Treatment

 An abundance of clinical studies have demonstrated that red and near infrared light therapy benefits the skin while reducing potential issues.
 But, it’s essential to use the right wavelengths within the red and near infrared spectrum, along with optimal power output.
 A device like the Joovv will allow for short and effective treatment times in the comfort of your own home.
 Skin rejuvenation has never been easier!

 Elizabeth H. Page.
 Structure and Function of the Skin.
 Merck Manual.

 Avci P, Gupta A, et al. Low-level laser (light) therapy (LLLT) in skin: stimulating, healing, restoring.
 Seminars in Cutaneous Medicine and Surgery.
 Mar 2013; 32(1): 41-52.